fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected/docs/README.md

 v1.0.5
 - Commented other initial unneeded code inside CreateProtectedConfigurationProvider method of ProtectedConfigurationBuilder

+v1.0.6
+- Bugfix: the ProtectFiles method simply read the raw files which need to be encrypted using File.ReadAllText, whereas it should also decode the file according to its format.
+By default two decoders are provided for both JSON and XML files and an extension point (FilesDecoding public property) if additional formats must be supported.

 # Detailed guide

 You can find a [detailed article on CodeProject](https://www.codeproject.com/Articles/5374311/Fededim-Extensions-Configuration-Protected-the-ult) explaning the origin, how to use it and the main point of the implementation.